.

 - Regina Resnik (August 1st, 2005)

-After the war -when the New Opera Company was more or less replaced by the New York City Opera - Fritz Busch often conducted at the Metropolitan Opera, the company which, strangely enough, produced the opera performances precisely on the basis of the 'star' system which Busch disliked so much.
+After the war -when the New Opera Company was more or less replaced by the New York City Opera - Fritz Busch often conducted at the Metropolitan Opera, the company which, strangely enough, produced the opera performances precisely on the basis of the 'star system' which he disliked so much.

-The art of Fritz Busch can be seen in Verdi's 'Otello', the first live telecast ever done of an entire opera.
+The art of Fritz Busch can be seen in Verdi's 'Otello', the first live telecast ever of an entire opera.
 It was done from the stage of the old Metropolitan Opera House with Lucia Albanese, John Garris, Thomas Hayward, Martha Lipton, Nicola Moscona, Ramón Vinay and Leonard Warren.
 That was in 1948!
+At the time Hans Peter Busch, son of Fritz Busch, was one of the first directors of the NBC-TV opera theater.

-In this New York context the release of Beethoven's Symphony No. 3, Opus 55, 'Eroica', performed with the Austrian Symphony Orchestra on R-199-21 is not only logical but also rather unique.
-The Schwann catalog of June 1951 lists this Remington disc (which was probably released already several months earlier), and that is well before September 14th of 1951, the day the maestro died.
+In this New York context the release of Beethoven's Symphony No. 3, Opus 55, 'Eroica', performed with the Austrian Symphony Orchestra on Remington R-199-21 is not only logical but also rather unique.
+The Schwann catalog of June 1951 lists the Remington disc (which was released in the first months of that year), and that is well before September 14th of 1951, the day the maestro died.

-So the appearance of Busch on Remington was not the ultimate marketing trick with the conductor's passing away in mind, as some may have assumed.
+So the appearance of Busch on Remington was not the ultimate marketing trick with the conductor's passing away in mind, as some may have assumed later.
 It became however a quasi memorial album and it is suspected that quite a lot of copies were sold worldwide.

 Warren DeMotte's evaluation of the recording of Beethoven's Third Symphony in 'The Long Playing Record Guide' may sound as a warning to some, but to others as an incentive to buy the record: "Busch leads an inferior orchestra in a superior performance."

 The inferiority certainly being caused for a great deal by the low technical quality of the matrix and the subsequent pressing on cheap plastic.
-Yes, the sound is thin, but that could be corrected by adjusting the bass and treble of the tube amplifier, as was the custom in those days.
+Yes, the sound is thin, but that could be corrected somewhat by boosting the bass and turn down the treble on the tube amplifier, as was the custom in those days.
 Yet the orchestra is very disciplined and succeeds in following for a good deal the ideas of the conductor who himself seems to follow the score in a strict manner.
-It is a style which is in contrast to the deeper sensitivity of performances by Wilhelm Furtwangler, the other famous conductor of that same generation.
+It is a style which is in contrast to the deeper sensitivity of performances by Wilhelm Furtwangler, the other famous conductor of that same generation. - R.A.B.

 It is indeed a lively performance, full of nuances.

-Haydn's 'The Clock' was at the same time a Remington release.
-The Masterseal was issued around March 1952 (it was listed in the Schwann Catalog of that month).
+Haydn's 'The Clock' was simultaneously released on Remington.
+The Masterseal was issued around February 1952.
+It was listed in the March 1952 Schwann Catalog which was available one month earlier.

 Late in 1950 he (Fritz Busch) conducted a concert and performances of "Meistersinger" and "Marriage of Figaro" in Vienna.
 Critics wrote that "a new spirit had enlivened the city's musical world."
 "International Masterworks, Inc." is proud that Fritz Busch consented to record for them during his few three hours there.
 After the recording sessions, he addressed the Austria State Symphony in a wonderful farewell speech, quoting Robert Schumann: "Where enthusiasm is the guiding spirit - there is the center of the world".
 These words are a symbol of the life of Fritz Busch, cruelly cut short by his sudden death (...).

-In April 1953 the Busch performances on the Masterseal label were issued as Remington R-199-149 and then the Masterseal issue was no longer available.
+In April 1953 the Busch performances of Haydn No. 101 and Beethoven's 8th were issued as Remington R-199-149 and the earlier Masterseal Memorial Album was no longer available.

-The high reference number of R-199-149 would suggest that it was a Musirama recording and was profiting from some technical advancement.
+The high reference number of R-199-149 would suggest that it was a Musirama recording and was profiting from the technical advancement of that technique.
 But since it was recorded in 1950, it is not.
-As a Remington it was released in December 1953.

-Fritz Busch near the end of his life during a recording session.
-It is the same photograph as featured on the earliest Remington Records catalog on which cover is printed the following testimony:
+Fritz Busch at 60 during a recording session.
+It is the same photograph featured on the earliest Remington Records catalog.
+On its cover is printed the following testimony:

 Fritz Busch conductor.